-Current Topics in Marine Organic Biogeochemical ResearchSubmit Manuscript no this topic Topic Articles: 0
+Current Topics in Marine Organic Biogeochemical ResearchSubmit Manuscript on this topic

 The proposed Research Topic will include a variety of article types (see below) resulting from a symposium to be held in Delmenhorst, Germany.
 This meeting will stimulate discussion about molecular marine organic biogeochemical research among scientists working on multiple aspects of biogeochemistry.
 Complex and incompletely understood chemical, biological and physical processes affect the delivery, transport and storage of organic matter (OM) in the ocean.
 Atmospheric and climate-relevant gases, primarily carbon dioxide, are closely linked to the production and flux of organic matter from continental systems to the ocean (including the sediments) and within the ocean via the biological pump.
 OM is transformed in the water column, released to the atmosphere, or transported to the sediments where some fraction is stored over geological time.
 These functions are intimately linked to global nutrient cycles and ecosystem processes.
 Marine organic biogeochemistry provides a molecular-level window onto the functioning and scale of processes that control the behavior of OM in the ocean.
 Marine OM covers a wide size continuum that includes particulate, colloidal, and dissolved phases that are largely operationally defined: